 PROJECT ADVISOR BIOGRAPHIES

-Allan Combs, PhD (Principal Advisor)
+Leslie Combs, PhD (Principal Advisor)

-Allan is a co-founder of The Society for Chaos Theory in Psychology and the Life Sciences, a member of The General Evolution Research Group, and the one-hundred-member Club of Budapest.
+Leslie is a co-founder of The Society for Chaos Theory in Psychology and the Life Sciences, a member of The General Evolution Research Group, and the one-hundred-member Club of Budapest.
 He is Co-Editor of the Journal of Conscious Evolution, and Associate Editor of Dynamical Psychology.

 He was the winner of the 2002-2003 National Teaching Award of the Association of Graduate Liberal Studies Programs, and in the same year, he held the UNCA Honorary Ruth and Leon Feldman Professorship.